Jaime Areizaga-Soto

 Jaime A. Areizaga-Soto is an American attorney and politician who most recently served as the chairman of the Board of Veterans' Appeals in the United States Department of Veterans Affairs from September 2022 through January 2025.

-In 2011, he was the Democratic nominee for a seat in the Senate of Virginia.

 Early life and education

 Areizaga-Soto was born in Moca and raised in San Juan, Puerto Rico.
 The youngest of four siblings, his father worked for the Puerto Rico Department of Economic Development and his mother was an elementary school teacher.
 He earned a Bachelor of Science degree in foreign service from Georgetown University, followed by a joint Master of Arts in Latin American studies from Stanford University and Juris Doctor from Stanford Law School in 1994.
 General Areizaga-Soto graduated from the United States Army Command and General Staff College in Fort Leavenworth and has a master's in Security and Defense from the Inter-American Defense College in Fort Lesley J. McNair.
 Among his military awards are the Legion of Merit and the Meritorious Service Medal with one bronze Oak leaf cluster.